-We provide assessment and diagnosis of memory conditions, initiation and monitoring of Cholinesterase Inhibitor treatment for Alzheimer’s Disease, post diagnostic information and support via in-house sessions, referral and signposting to voluntary and other statutory services.
+This includes initiation and monitoring of treatment for Alzheimer’s disease (cholinesterase inhibitor treatment), post diagnostic information and support via in-house sessions, referral and signposting to voluntary and other statutory services.

 All referrals are discussed in a ‘single point of entry’ meeting to ensure they meet the eligibility criteria.

-For out of hours support, please call 0161 342 2222 or contact your out of hours GP service.
+For out of hours support, please call 0161 342 2222 or contact your out of hours GP service